MAX-POLKOVNIK/DroidInjector/README.md

 # DroidInjector

-Simple injection tool for Xamarin.Android
+Simple injection tool for Xamarin.Android inspired by Cheeseknife and Butterknife.

+## Runtime injection via Reflection.

+It is slower than compile time injection but still fast.
+If you want to use compile time injection see section 'Compile time injection'.

 ### Install